 4. What is the oldest synthetic plastic?

 Ans.
 Bakelite was the first synthetic plastic ever to be created and used commercially.
 Belgian-American chemist Leo Baekeland invented it in 1907.

 5. Which plastic has the highest heat resistance?

 Ans.
 There are a few plastic materials that have good heat resistance capabilities, but according to my knowledge, the best material with the highest heat resistance and good overall properties is PTFE.
 It is highly flexible, thermal resistant, chemical resistant, non-stick, and electrically resistant and can also withstand harsh chemicals and acids.

-Many manufactures tend to make mistakes while choosing the right material and creates some long-term production issues.
+Many manufacturers make mistakes while choosing the right material and create some long-term production issues.
 Consulting your material supplier about the production requirements is the best option to always make the right decision and make minimal mistakes.

 Kindly share your reviews and questions in the comment box.